 For most people, their civics lessons were given in high school.
 Upon moving here, there aren't always opportunities for new residents, especially adults who are out of school, to quickly learn how their governments function.
 City officials can play a great part in helping to educate all Floridians about their governments, and the League wants to help make that happen.
-Everyone benefits from an informed public.
+Everyone benefits from an informed public!

-Facts on Florida Cities

-- There are 412 cities, towns and villages in Florida.
-For these lessons, the word city will be used to refer to all of these municipal terms.
-The capital city of Florida is Tallahassee. - Pensacola and St. Augustine are Florida's oldest cities; both were chartered in 1822.
-St. Augustine was settled in 1565 and is the oldest continuously occupied community in U.S. history, having been founded 55 years before Plymouth Rock. - The youngest cities in Florida are Westlake, incorporated in 2016; Estero, incorporated in 2014; Grant-Valkaria, incorporated in 2006; and Loxahatchee Groves, incorporated in 2006. - There are 10,203,629 Floridians living in incorporated areas.
-The percentage of Floridians living in incorporated areas is 51 percent.
+Pensacola and St. Augustine are Florida's oldest cities; both were chartered in 1822.
+St. Augustine was settled in 1565 and is the oldest continuously occupied community in U.S. history, having been founded 55 years before Plymouth Rock.

+The youngest cities in Florida are Cutler Bay, incorporated in 2005; West Park, incorporated in 2005; Grant-Valkaria, incorporated in 2006 and Loxahatchee Groves, incorporated in 2006.

+There are 7,906,708 Floridians living in incorporated areas.
+The percentage of Floridians living in incorporated areas is 49 percent.

 Florida's Ten Largest Cities

-Jacksonville 878,456 Hialeah 233,431
+Jacksonville 852,450 Hialeah 228,528

-Miami 456,089 Tallahassee 189,675

-Tampa 365,124 Port St. Lucie 178,091

-Orlando 271,752 Fort Lauderdale 176,747
+Miami 395,434 Fort Lauderdale 179,971

+Tampa 336,264 Tallahassee 176,429

-St. Petersburg 259,906 Cape Coral 170,474
+St. Petersburg 253,369 Cape Coral 164,523

+Orlando 228,765 Port St. Lucie 155,315

-Source: The University of Florida Bureau of Economic and Business Research, "Florida Estimates of Population 2016."
+Source: The University of Florida Bureau of Economic and Business Research, "Florida Estimates of Population 2007."

 Many cities in Florida have a surprisingly small population.
 For example, Miami, which is often assumed to be Florida's largest city, is actually much smaller than Jacksonville.
-This is because the City of Miami is actually part of a Metropolitan Statistical Area (MSA), a large urban area consisting of a central city and several smaller municipalities, which are dependent on the central city for jobs, services, shopping and entertainment.
+This is because the City of Miami is actually part of a Metropolitan Statistical Area (MSA), a large urban area consisting of a central city and several smaller municipalities which are dependent on the central city for jobs, services, shopping and entertainment.
 The population of the MSA known as Miami, which includes Hialeah, Miami Beach and Coral Gables, is well over 1 million people.
 Tampa and Orlando are other cities with higher MSA populations.